-As Associate Vice Chancellor, Sam Lagana represents Pepperdine across the nation, bringing new friends into the Pepperdine family.
-He is a key ingredient in the successful networking of Pepperdine University alumni on a global basis.
+As Associate Vice Chancellor, Sam Lagana represents Pepperdine University across the nation and is a key ingredient in the successful networking of Pepperdine on a global basis.

-Lagana extends the mission of Pepperdine University by working with donors individually to maximize their personal philanthropic objectives and to realize substantial benefits while helping Pepperdine support its students.
 Lagana has successfully championed the cause of fundraising for Pepperdine University by promoting a healthy discussion between alumni, parents, friends and students about their interaction with the campus and their plans for charitable giving.
-He serves as an ambassador for the charitable initiatives at Pepperdine University by combining successful giving techniques with strategies that will help the students, staff and administration achieve their shared goal of enhancing the lives of the Pepperdine University community.
+He serves as an ambassador for the charitable initiatives at Pepperdine by combining successful giving techniques with strategies that will help the students, staff and administration achieve their shared goal of enhancing the lives of the University community.
+Lagana extends the mission of Pepperdine by working with donors individually to maximize their personal philanthropic objectives and to realize substantial benefits while helping Pepperdine support its students.

-Lagana and his development team continue to be actively engaged in outreach and networking on behalf of the University through his active participation in "Philanthropy with Purpose & Planned Giving" seminars and consultations, managing meetings of the Pepperdine Athletics Board, the University Campaign Committee for the Events & Convocation Center, and by hosting exciting and innovative events and activities, receptions and outreach activities on campus and throughout the country.
+Lagana continues to be actively engaged in outreach and networking on behalf of the University through his active participation in "Philanthropy with Purpose & Planned Giving" seminars and consultations, managing meetings of the Pepperdine Athletics Board, the University Committee for the Student Life & Events Center, and by hosting exciting and innovative events and activities, receptions and outreach activities on campus and throughout the country.

 Lagana arrived at Pepperdine in 2002 with more than 25 years of professional expertise in executive management, and with specific expertise in external affairs business specializations that included advancement, development, community relations, marketing, promotions, public relations, broadcast television and radio production and sponsorship experience.